Ecommerce Website Design South Africa: Best Practices for Sales

 Should South African ecommerce stores focus more on mobile than desktop?

 In many cases, yes.
-A large share of store browsing happens on mobile, so category pages, product pages, carts, and checkout flows need to work smoothly there.
+A large share of store browsing happens on mobile.
+Category pages, product pages, carts, and checkout flows need to work smoothly there.
 That does not mean desktop is unimportant.
 It means mobile cannot be treated like an afterthought.

 What improves ecommerce conversion faster: redesign or checkout fixes?